AI-Willliam/AI/README.md

 		<li><a href="https://github.com/tusharchoudhary0003/AI/tree/master/Bibliography">Biobliography Folder</a>
 		</li>
 		<p>
-			First things first, the bibliography contains all the books that I consider are the real basis of what the code is about.
-And in general, what AI is about.
+			<h3>First things first, the bibliography contains all the books that I consider are the real basis
+			of what the code is about.
+And in general, what AI is about.</h3>
 		</p>
 	</hr>
 	<hr>